 We will maintain Australia's sovereignty over our borders and ensure we can detect and respond to concurrent and regionally dispersed security threats over the full extent of our air and maritime domains.
-Australia's air and maritime borders are constantly facing a range of challenges, including illicit trade, illegal maritime arrivals, and illegal fishing.
-The Department will continue to address security and biosecurity vulnerabilities associated with trade and travel through preparedness activities and modernised regulatory approaches.
+Australia's air and maritime borders are constantly facing a range of challenges, including human biosecurity threats such as COVID-19, illicit trade, illegal maritime arrivals, and illegal fishing.
+The Department will continue to address security and biosecurity vulnerabilities associated with trade and travel through preparedness activities, and modernised systems and regulatory approaches.